 And luckily, Watson has come up smelling of roses.
 She’s made serious bank as Belle and will now have first pick of future roles.
 She’s young enough and pretty enough – she’ll get her Oscar.
 Cynicism intended.

-Watson has also been front and centre in the media selling Beauty as a modern, empowering, feminist take on the fairy tale.
-For what it’s worth, I think Belle is brave and courageous.
+Problem no. 2: Watson has also been front and centre in the media selling Beauty as a modern, empowering, feminist take on the fairy tale.
+For what it’s worth, I thought Belle is brave and courageous.
 Although a simple village girl, she knows her own mind and has no trouble rejecting Luke Evans’s ghastly Gaston.